EvgeniyJeka/Creditto/README.md

    status: current offer status (see statuses list below)

-   matching_bid: the ID of the bid that was matched with given offer, 'NULL' by default
+   matching_bid: the ID of the bid that was matched with given offer, 'NULL' by default (T.B.D.)

 3. Bid:
    owner_id: the ID of the lending customer in the system.
 Only authorized customers can place bids (T.B.D)

    bid_interest: the interest asked by the lender

    status: current bid status (see statuses list below)

    target_offer: the offer that current bid seeks to match

    partial_only: an optional flag (T.B.D.)

    partial_sum: an option (T.B.D.)

 3. Match:
    offer_id: matched offer ID

    bid_id: matching bid ID

    offer_owner_id: the ID of the borrower

    bid_owner_id: the ID of the lender

    match_time: indicated when the offer was matched (T.B.D)

    partial: an option (T.B.D.)

    monthly_payment: calculation based on interest rate and loan duration (T.B.D.)